It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 Hyperuricemia can increase risk factors for cardiovascular disease.
-In rats, hypertension associated with a high uric acid level was reversible with drugs that reduce uric acid, such as febuxostat and allopurinol.
+In rats, hypertension associated with a high uric acid level was reversible with drugs that reduce uric acids, such as febuxostat and allopurinol.

-Hypertension and chronic kidney disease are associated with an increased risk of heart and metabolic diseases.
+Hypertension and chronic kidney disease are associated with an increased risk of heart and metabolic disorders.

-These include hardening of the arteries, heart failure, stroke, type 2 diabetes, metabolic syndrome, nonalcoholic fatty liver disease, and others.
+These include hardening of the arteries, heart failure, stroke, type 2 diabetes, metabolic syndrome, nonalcoholic fatty liver disease, etc.

 Uric acid can damage blood vessels, increase oxidative stress, and cause platelets and red blood cells to stick together.
-These increase the risks of negative cardiac events.
+These increase the risks of adverse cardiac events.